-New Golden Visa Services for Holders
+New Golden Visa Services for Holders Abroad

-Dubai Launches a New Golden Visa Category
+New Golden Visa Category for Waqf Donors

 A new Golden Visa category has been introduced for Waqf donors who financially support humanitarian and charitable initiatives.
 Both residents and non-residents can qualify, provided they meet eligibility criteria under existing Cabinet resolutions.

-New UAE Visit Visa Categories Announced
+New UAE Visit Visa Categories for AI and Entertainment Professionals

 The UAE has launched new visit visas for specialists in artificial intelligence, entertainment, events, cruise tourism, and leisure boating.
 Updates were also made to visas for humanitarian purposes, visiting friends, and truck drivers.